Caramelized onion and cheese pita

 - Add boiling water to chia seeds, stir well and let sit until soft and pudding-like.

 - Separate the yolks and whites into two bowls and set the whites aside.

 - Mix cream cheese and yolks until smooth, then add in baking powder, psyllium husk, and salt.
 Stir until evenly distributed.
 Add cooked onion, softened chia seeds, and shredded cheddar cheese.
 Mix well.

 - Beat the whites to stiff peaks.
 Fold into the liquid mix until you have a smooth batter.

-- Line two baking sheets with parchment paper.
-Pour half the batter on to each sheet and spread evenly to the edges with a spatula.
+- Line two 9" x 13" baking sheets with parchment paper.
+Pour half the batter onto each sheet and spread evenly to the edges with a spatula.
 Sprinkle Parmesan cheese on top.
-Cook in oven until golden, or for about 25 minutes.
+Cook in the oven until golden, or for about 25 minutes.